 Insights

-A trillion dollar industry with a diversity problem
+A trillion dollar industry with a diversity problem.

-According to a McKinsey study, women make up only a small fraction of leadership in Private Equity firms; they account for 12% of managing directors and 16% of principals and partners in investment roles.
+Private Equity & Diversity; according to a McKinsey study, women make up only a small fraction of leadership in Private Equity firms; they account for 12% of managing directors and 16% of principals and partners in investment roles.
 Less than 1 in 10 on Investment Committees are women and the number drops to a staggering 1 in 100 for women of color.
 While over 33% of entry level investment positions are women, PE continues to be a male-dominated field.

+While progress has been made, there is still work to be done to achieve greater diversity and inclusion in private equity.
+Continued efforts to address biases, expand networks, and create more inclusive cultures are essential to foster a more diverse and equitable industry.
 PE firms will benefit from fixing their diversity equation if they want to do well over in the coming years.
 Is your company looking to increase its diverse talent?
 Connect with any one of our Practice Leaders.

 Let’s Connect